Wolverine971/9takes/src/blog/people/musicians/Lady-Gaga.md

 ### Chromatica

 Gaga's 2020 album "Chromatica" was a journey through her mental health struggles.
 She shared, "I think it really freed me to be able to experience my emotions fully."
-This willingness to explore and express even the darkest emotions is quintessential Type 4.
+This willingness to explore and express even the darkest emotions is classic Type 4.

 ## Drama and Controversies: The Price of Authenticity